 Find out if the doctor’s office has a financial counselor.
-I didn’t even know these existed until I had my surgery, and a nice woman named Ana walked me though the different parties that could bill me, and verified my insurance benefits for me.
+I didn’t even know these existed until I had my surgery, and the financial counselor walked me though the different parties that could bill me, and verified my insurance benefits for me.

 After my first surgery, I was charged by 9 different parties: surgeon, surgeon’s assistant, anesthesiologist, hospital, 4 different pathologists, lab testing center.
 But since I knew it was all in network and had a ballpark range of my costs, it wasn’t so scary when the bills started rolling in.